Revealed: The UK’s Greenest Property Hotspots

 Only 30% of residents in Kingston Upon Hull, Milton Keynes and Cardiff are impacted by noise pollution, the lowest levels in the country

-Scotland is home to the cities with the cleanest air: Aberdeen, Dundee and Glasgow
+Scotland is home to the cities with the cleanest air: Aberdeen, Dundee and Plymouth

 The Body Shop has uncovered the best places in Great Britain to trade in the hustle and bustle of London life for.
 To find out which cities are the best for those wanting to take the leap, The Body Shop launched the study using five key factors: urban greenspace per person, air quality, noise pollution, and the number of forests and walking trails across Great Britain.